 However, there are some stark differences between 38-inch monitors and most other displays.
 For starters, virtually all 38-inch monitors are considered ultrawide monitors.
 This means they offer a 21:9 ultrawide aspect ratio, which means you get a lot more width than a standard display.

 With ultrawide monitors, you’ll be able to see more full-sized windows side-by-side on your screen.
 This makes 38-inch monitors incredibly useful for working professionals who need to multitask on a regular basis.
+They’re also great for content creation and video editing, as they provide a sweet spot between the amount of screen real estate needed to take full advantage of media tools.

 At the simplest level, a 38-inch monitor works by plugging into your computer via one of the display ports.
 Once the monitor is plugged in, your computer transfers data and visuals directly to the monitor through the display cable you plugged in.